Action (2019 film): Plot

 Subhash realises a person, posing as a blind man, has killed Deepak and framed him.
 They find that the person is the police commissioner of Turkish Police Service.
 Using Diya as a bait, Subhash lures the commissioner and his henchmen into a trap and fights them off, where he threatens to kill the commissioner, who then reveals that Syed Ibrahim Malik, a Pakistan-based terrorist is the real conspirator behind the explosion.

 With the help of his Lt Gen. Rehman, Subhash decides to bring Malik to India on his own, where Diya accompanies him.
 They reach Lahore illegally, where a covert operative Imran Khaleel introduces him to Malik's location and armed forces.
 Learning of Malik's daughter's wedding, Diya enters the house with a fake ID card during the celebrations and secretly drops flammable balls, which led to a fire accident during the sunrise.
 Malik is ordered by the Pakistan Army Gen. Tahir Iqbal to accompany his officers to a safe house.
 Using the opportunity, Subhash chases after the vehicle and successfully takes Malik hostage.

 Following a car chase, Subhash manages to escape, while Diya and Imran wait for him at the airport, but Malik is left in the car.
 Tahir admits Malik to a hospital, where he realises it is Malik's body double, who was ordered by Malik to accompany Tahir's army due to being held on gunpoint by Subhash.
 The two engage in hand-to-hand combat, following which Subash captured him.
 Disguised, Subhash and his gang board the plane before Tahir orders to stop it after the airport authorities identify Subhash.

 The flight to India is stopped and Tahir rushes inside, only to realise that Subhash and his team took off in a flight to Nepal.
 Landing in Nepal, Subhash hands over Malik to the Indian Army.
-During the posthumous honouring of Saravanan, more conspirators including Saravanan's senior and ex-PM candidate Varma are arrested and it is also revealed that Subhash killed Malik during a staged escape.
+In a post-credits scene, During the posthumous honouring of Saravanan, more conspirators including Saravanan's senior and ex-PM candidate Varma are arrested and it is also revealed that Subhash killed Malik during a staged escape.